-During March we celebrate National Nutrition Month and this year’s theme is “Go Further with Food.”
-The Academy of Nutrition and Dietetics is asking the leaders in our communities to help spread this important message by educating our friends and families on ways to help reduce food waste in the United States.
-Here at AIM, our practitioners are very passionate about preventing food waste and taking care of the environment.
+At AIM, our practitioners are very passionate about preventing food waste and taking care of the environment.
 By supporting amazing organization like La Soupe and frequently talking with patients in our Get Well Program, we are very aware of the fact that “Up to 40% of the food in the United States is never eaten.
 But at the same time, one in eight Americans struggles to put enough food on the table.”

-In order to do our part this month, we talked with our dietitian, Liz DeJulius, and she came up with some simple ideas that every family can easily implement to help reduce their food waste.
+In order to do our part this month, we wanted to share some simple ideas that every family can easily implement to help reduce their food waste.

 - Meal Planning: By knowing ahead of time what you are going to eat, you reduce your risk of buying too much produce, dairy or meat, which can all spoil easily.
-Working to create a healthy, weekly meal plan just two or three times will help you have a tasty rotation of foods in your diet that will reduce boredom with your meals.
+Creating a healthy, weekly meal plan just two or three times will help you have a tasty rotation of foods in your diet that will reduce boredom with your meals.
 You can incorporate any ingredients you already have on hand to reduce your grocery list!

 - Utilize Your Freezer: Many people don’t like to eat the same thing over and over and over again.
 If you make a meal, instead of putting the leftovers in the fridge, which you may not be in the mood for during the next day or two, freeze it instead!
 That way, when you have a busy day in the future, you already have a meal ready to go.
 For those of us who don’t like to eat leftovers, it is VERY important that you understand your typical portion size in order to reduce your waste.

-- Monitor: Create a Food-Waste List and put it by your trashcan.
+- Monitor your waste: Create a Food-Waste List and put it by your trashcan.
 Every time you have to throw away some food, write it down.
 Within a month or two, you will better understand what you may be over buying and the portions that you and your family really need to be prepared during each meal.